talhazaidi13/Cascaded-Deep-Reinforcement-Learning-Based-Multi-Revolution-Low-Thrust-Spacecraft-Orbit-Transfer/README.md

 1. Install Conda:        If conda is not installed in your system then install conda.
 (I used 4.10.1) <br>
-2. Install CUDA & CUDNN:  Follow the instructions in  https://medium.com/geekculture/install-cuda-and-cudnn-on-windows-linux-52d1501a8805#3e72
+2. Install CUDA & CUDNN:  We installed Cuda 11.7.
+Follow the instructions in  https://medium.com/geekculture/install-cuda-and-cudnn-on-windows-linux-52d1501a8805#3e72
 3. create conda environment named as mat_py3.7 and install python 3.7 in it.
    ```shell
        conda create --name mat_py3.7 python=3.7